elasticpath/react-pwa-reference-storefront/README.md

 ### Setting up a Development Environment

 1. Clone or pull the `react-pwa-reference-storefront` repository to your directory.
-2. Run the `cd ep-store` command.
+2. Run the `cd react-pwa-reference-storefront` command.
-3. To install dependencies, if any, run the `npm install` command.
+3. To install dependencies, run the `npm install` command.
 4. Configure the `./src/ep.config.json` file as required for the environment.<br/> For more information, see the [Configuration Parameter Descriptions](#configuration_parameter_descriptions) section.
 5. To start the server in development mode, run the `npm start` command.
 6. To see the running Progressive Web Application (PWA), navigate to `http://localhost:8080/` .